-Instant expert: 2018 FIFA World Cup | CBC Sports
+What you need to know about the teams in the 2018 FIFA World Cup | CBC Sports

 Nickname: Seleção (The Squad)

 Interesting World Cup stat: Brazil is the last country to win back-to-back World Cup championships, in 1958 and 1962.
-Fans would prefer to forget the 2014 World Cup in Rio, when their side fell 7-1 to Germany in the semifinals before conceding a 3-0 loss to the Netherlands for third place.
+Fans would prefer to forget the 2014 World Cup in Rio, when Brazil fell 7-1 to Germany in the semifinals before conceding a 3-0 loss to the Netherlands for third place.

 Biggest star: Neymar